Intera/web-build-creator/readme.md

 ]
 ```

-- sources can be a single path or an array of paths, and paths are relative to the css_base_path, without filename suffixes. eample "css/test.css" -> "test"
+- Sources can be a single path or an array of paths, and paths are relative to the css_base_path, with or without filename suffixes. example: "test" stands for "css/test.css".
-- target is one path, relative to the target_dir
+- Target is one path, relative to the target_dir
-- gzip is true or false or omitted, and leads to a gzip compressed copy of the target file
+- Gzip, if true, creates a gzip compressed copy of the file with the same name and a .gz suffix.
+Can also be omitted or false

 ### html
 ```javascript